tsaridas/jackett-stremio/README.md

 Copy the text from the input where it writes "API Key" from top right of the menu in Jackett and setup the indexers you want.

-Once that is done change the ENV variables JACKETT_HOST and JACKETT_APIKEY to match your host on the container that you used.
+Once that is done change the ENV variables JACKETT_HOSTS and JACKETT_APIKEYS to match your host on the container that you used.

 ### Add Jackett Add-on to Stremio